RalphTro/gs1-epc-digitallink-translator/README.md

 Python script that translates EPC URIs and EPC Class URIs into their corresponding canonical GS1 Digital Link Web URI equivalents

 ## Introduction
-The **EPC Pure Identity URI** (or simply EPC URI) is a universal identifier for any physical or digital object such as products, assets, logistics units, or documents.
-It is the preferred way within information systems to denote specific objects.
+The **EPC Pure Identity URI** (or simply EPC URI) is a universal identifier for any physical or digital object such as products, assets, logistics units, documents, or locations.
+It is the preferred way within information systems to denote arbitrary business objects.
 Applications based on **EPCIS**, GS1’s core standard for supply chain visibility, SHOULD use this syntax.
 It takes the form of a Uniform Resource Name (URN), which, taking the example of an SGTIN (= Serialised Global Trade Item Number) looks sth. like this: <i>urn:epc:<i>id</i>:sgtin:4012345.011111.987</i>.

-A GS1 Digital Link Web URI is another GS1 URI, introduced especially to enable web requests through embedding GS1 keys and descriptive attributes into a web-friendly syntax.
+A **GS1 Digital Link Web URI** is another GS1 URI, introduced especially to enable web requests through embedding GS1 keys and descriptive attributes into a web-friendly syntax.
 It SHOULD NOT be used in EPCIS for the purpose of identifying objects, locations, or parties.
-It takes the form of a Web URI, which, taking the above example, looks like this: <i>https://id.gs1.org/01/04012345111118/21/987</i>.
+It takes the form of a Web URI, which, taking the above example, looks like this: <i><i>https</i>://id.gs1.org/01/04012345111118/21/987</i> or <i><i>https</i>://example.com/01/04012345111118/21/987?15=211231</i>.

+In case organisation wish to combine the powerful features of both supply chain visibility and accessibility to object-related information in the web (e.g. product description page or patient information leaflet), they need to translate EPC URIs into GS1 Digital Link Web URIs.

+own domain name